jepler/JEplayer/README.md

 At this time, you need a special build of CircuitPython to get the latest MP3 playback goodies.  :frown: We're working to get this fixed ASAP!

-Once that's dealt with, all you'll need to do is unzip the JEplayer distribution to your PyGamer's CIRCUITPY drive, copy MP3 files to your MicroSD card, and pop that in the PyGamer's slot.
+Once that's dealt with, all you'll need to do is unzip the JEplayer distribution to your PyGamer's CIRCUITPY drive, copy MP3 files to your MicroSD card using a USB adapter, and pop that in the PyGamer's slot.

 ## Device Orientation